chee-finance/chee-subgraph/README.md

 # Chee-Subgraph

-[Chee](https://chee.finance/) is an open-source protocol for algorithmic, efficient Money Markets on Celo.
+[Chee](https://chee.finance/) is an open-source protocol for algorithmic, efficient Money Markets on Bnb.
 This Subgraph ingests the contracts of Chee protocol.

 ## Networks and Performance